 St. Louis is sure to win you over.
-Take in the Gateway Arch Riverfront, highlighted by the majestic Gateway Arch, which is the largest manmade monument in the U.S. Enjoy St. Louis’ many world-class, free attractions, including the Art Museum, Science Center, Anheuser-Busch Brewery, and the Missouri History Museum.
-End your day by relaxing at the Missouri Botanical Garden, one of the world’s top public gardens.
+Take in the Gateway Arch Riverfront, highlighted by the majestic Gateway Arch, the largest manmade monument in the U.S. Enjoy St. Louis’ many world-class attractions, including the Art Museum, Science Center, Anheuser-Busch Brewery, and the Missouri History Museum.
+End your day by relaxing at the Missouri Botanical Garden, one of the world’s most popular public gardens.

 City Tour of St. Louis - Complimentary Excursion

-Join others on this narrated tour to Downtown St. Louis, the riverfront, Citygarden, and the historic neighborhoods of Soulard and Lafayette Square.
-Enjoy an additional driving tour of St. Louis' 1,371 acre Forest Park, known as a natural oasis in an urban environment.
+Join others on this narrated tour of downtown St. Louis, the riverfront, Citygarden, and the historic neighborhoods of Soulard and Lafayette Square.
+Delight in an additional driving tour of St. Louis' 1,371 acre Forest Park, known as a natural oasis in an urban environment.
 Visit Anheuser Busch Brewery for a stables-only tour (if available) to see the historic stables built in 1885 and the world-famous Clydesdale horses.

 *Note: This tour is only offered on cruises ending in St. Louis, MO.

 At 630 feet tall, The Gateway Arch is our nation’s tallest manmade monument.
 Take a tram ride to the top of this majestic arch for a bird’s-eye view of downtown St. Louis and the Mississippi River.
 After the tram ride, visit the Museum of Westward Expansion and discover the lives of the explorers, cowboys, and Native Americans who helped forge our nation.